 We may earn money or products from the companies mentioned in this post, and as an Amazon Associate I earn from qualifying purchases.
 Please see my full disclosure for more information.

 Today we have a guest post from Amy Nickson, a web enthusiast!
-Amy graduated from Oglethorpe University, Atlanta, Georgia and now works as a financial writer, sharing her expertise through her crisp and well researched articles based on money management, money saving ideas and debt.
-You can follow her on Oak View Law Group where she shares her expertise on personal finance field.
+Amy graduated from Oglethorpe University, Atlanta, Georgia and now works as a financial writer at Oak View Law Group.

 The statement, “Millennials are bad with money”, is now a myth.